By the end of this chapter, you will be able to:

 Coalition-building.
 Community psychologists also use their communication and relationship-building skills to form with community members, organizations, and policymakers.
 Members of a coalition share a common policy interest and agree to work together to influence or develop a public policy.
 Forming and maintaining coalitions is an effective way to influence policy.
 Nelson Mandela, imprisoned for decades in South Africa, inspired coalitions to continue their activist work, and these coalitions were eventually successful in abolishing the system of apartheid.

 Media and written communication.
 Community psychologists use a variety of communication methods to influence public policy.
 For example, they can share knowledge as guests on multimedia outlets like news radio, television, or podcasts.
 More commonly, community psychologists can influence policymaking decisions through written communication in “white papers.”
 These concisely provide scientific evidence and recommendations directly to those in decision-making positions.
 Communication strategies vary depending upon the audience.
 For example, appearances on podcasts and public radio could be used to target voters in order to garner support for a public policy issue.
 Providing “white papers” to congressional officials, on the other hand, requires concise written language with straightforward suggestions that are sensitive to the policymakers’ busy schedules.
-When coal miners have been killed by negligent mining practices, white papers and publicity surrounding their deaths led to better laws and regulations.
+When coal miners had been killed by negligent mining practices, white papers and publicity surrounding their deaths led to better laws and regulations.
 These types of tragedies have been used to highlight and bring attention to abuses of power, which have been used by policy activists to change the status quo and bring about social justice.
 Another example is Rachel Carson’s influential book Silent Spring, which powerfully identified abuses in the use of pesticides and helped start the global environmental movement.

 Selecting a Policy Issue and Developing a Plan for Action